fiction

 Amy Hempel reads from her first two short story collections, Reasons to Live (1985) and At the Gates of the Animal Kingdom (1990).
 She opens by reading Jack Gilbert's poem "Hunger," which she describes as being taped above her typewriter for "years and years."

 Jason Brown reads "She" from his short-story collection Why the Devil Chose New England for His Work.
-This reading was given alongside a reading by poet Steve Orlen.
+This reading was originally given with Steve Orlen.

 In this reading given with Joshua Marie Wilkinson, Kate Bernheimer reads two stories from her collection Horse, Flower, Bird (2010).